28th April 2018 - 9:00am to 4:00pm

 12.00-13.10: Lunch break (lunch included)

-13.10-14.10: Publishing industry panel discussion with Mark Richards, Publishing Director at John Murray Press, and Editor TBC, chaired by Alysoun Owen
+13.10-14.10: Publishing industry discussion with Mark Richards, Publishing Director at John Murray Press and Harriet Bourton, Publisher at Orion Fiction chaired by Alysoun Owen.

 14.10-15.10: How to submit your work to an agent: practical tips from leading literary agents Emma Paterson and Thérèse Coen